 4. The Magnificent Bronze Doors

-The magnificent bronze doors were created in 1980 by the Italian artist and sculptor Tomasso Gismondi (1906 – 2003) and his daughter Donatella.
+The magnificent bronze doors were created in 1980 by the Italian artist and sculptor Tommaso Gismondi (1906 – 2003) and his daughter Donatella.
 Gismondi is well-known for having sculpted the Vatican Library doors and the doors to the Secret Vatican Archive.
 Stand before his glorious doors at the entrance to the Cimetière du Calvaire and examine the Resurrection he has portrayed.
 If the Calvaire Cemetery is not open, peer through one of the openings in the sculpted doors to get a glimpse of what lies behind.

-5. The Experience of Visiting the Cimetière du Calvaire
+5. The Experience of Visiting the Cimetière du Calvaire Paris

-6. And After The Visit
+6. After Visiting The Cimetière du Calvaire

-After visiting the Cimetière du Calvaire wander through the small church, Saint Pierre de Montmartre.
+After visiting the Cimetiere du Calvaire wander through the small church, Saint Pierre de Montmartre.

 7. How To Get To The Cimetière du Calvaire